manelpuig/rUBot_mecanum_ws/Documentation/01a_robot_setup.md

 ### **1.1.
 Install Ubuntu20 server image and ROS Noetic**

-Follow the steps in order to properly install the Raspberrypi:
+Follow the steps in order to properly install the Ubuntu20 on Raspberrypi:

 - Run Raspberry Pi Imager (https://www.raspberrypi.org/software/)
   - select Device: Raspberrypi4
   - select OS Ubuntu --> Ubuntu 20 server 64bits to the SD card
   - Select the configurations:
-    - Name: Raspberry
+    - Name: rUBot_X
     - User: ubuntu
     - Pass: ubuntu1234
-    - LAN config: wifi you want to connect (i.e. robotics-ub)
+    - LAN config: wifi you want to connect (i.e. rUBotics)
     - Regional settings: ES
     - Services: activate ssh
 - Insert the SD in a RBPi board and connect it to screen and ethernet cable to the router